pydio/cells-sdk-go/README.md

 - a transport layer that handles authentication and wraps AWS SDK for file transfers
 - a bunch of basic examples that use this SDK to perform simple actions on a running Cells server instance

 To use this SDK, your server should be running Pydio Cells 4.x or later.
+Yet if your server runs on version **v4.4.12** or later, you should rather use the v4.4 branch of the SDk.
 For more information, please visit our [developer guide](https://pydio.com/en/docs/developer-guide).

 ## Usage